qutip/qutip-tutorials/tutorials-v5/visualization/animation-demo.md

 ```

 ## Animation with plots
-You can make an animation with plots.
-Note that you cannot have it with other animations.
+You can make an animation with accompanying plots.
+Note that you cannot have it with additional accompanying animations.

 ```python